christymariam/christymariam/README.md

 <!--
 **christymariam/christymariam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on making the world of tech more colourful with my passion and creativity with developing skills.
+##- 🔭 I’m currently working on making the world of tech more colourful with my passion and creativity with developing skills.
 - 🌱 I’m currently learning coding and doing my specialisations in Data Science and Web Development.
 - 👯 I’m looking to collaborate on  bigger and versatile platforms and companies in the future.
 - 🤔 I’m looking for help with finding problems and solving them efficiently and judiciously.